Lakeshore Aikido Club

 Aikido is a modern Japanese martial art (DO) based on the idea of harmonizing (AIKI) with your opponent to peacefully resolve conflict.
 The goal is subduing not harming.
 The Aikido practitioner uses circular movements and joint locks to redirect an attacker's force and neutralize them.
 Aikido training is physically demanding, but it doesn't rely on strength.
 It emphasizes developing endurance, flexibility, stability, and situational awareness.
 Aikido is a non-competitive activity, and there are no tournaments.
 Instead, students work with partners to improve their techniques.
 These include throws, strikes, pins, and joint locks.
 The goal is to use the attacker's momentum against them.

-- Body conditioning and stretching
+- Body conditioning, exercizes, and stretching (aiki taiso)

 - Aikido safe falling and rolling (ukemi)